-2/ In 4.8 Self-medication - 1 & 2 for dispensers is obligated "to determine that the consumer does not have a known allergy to a component of the medicine." & "to determine that the medicine is indicated for the condition the consumer requests it for".
+2/ In 4.8 Self-medication - 1 & 2 for dispensers is obligated "to determine that the consumer does not have a known allergy to a component of the medicine." & "to determine that the medicine is indicated for labels of ingredients only.
+Under the circumstances, how is any dispenser able to comply with these 2 points?